 Adults whose occupations place them in contact with patients with contagious diseases are at increased risk for contracting vaccine-preventable diseases and, if infected, for transmitting them to their patients.
-Healthcare personnel, including physicians, nurses, students, support personnel, and students should protect themselves and susceptible patients by receiving appropriate immunizations.
+Healthcare personnel, including physicians, nurses, students, support personnel, and students are encouraged to protect themselves and susceptible patients by receiving appropriate immunizations.